-Air Mouse Elite review
+Air Mouse Elite full review

 There’s a kind of cartoon superhero quality to the Air Mouse Elite.
 Not only does it sport a shiny silver and black costume, but it also exhibits hidden talents when the situation requires them.
 Looking very much the standard office peripheral, a concealed trigger and some clever technology called MotionSense transform this standard mouse into something altogether more impressive.